MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: How can I stop paying for users who aren't actively using Azure DevOps?

 A: If you have inactive users, stop paying for them by removing them or assigning them a free Stakeholder access level.
 Sort by **Last Access** to find users who haven't accessed the organization recently.
-For users who have never signed in, find out how recently they were added by exporting the list of users and checking the **Date Created** column.
+For users who've never signed in, find out how recently they've been added by exporting the list of users and checking the **Date Created** column.

 ![Last access](media/shared/last-access.png)